Centura - St. Elizabeth Hospital

 • We are only able to support non-profit organizations.

-Completed requests will be considered by an internal committee.
-We will contact you within 30 days regarding the status of your request.
+• Completed requests will be considered by an internal committee.
+We will contact you regarding the status of your request when we reopen community engagement giving June 1, 2024.

 St. Elizabeth Hospital Health Fair